seanh/sidecar/README.md

 ### `SITEURL`

 You must set this to the base URL of your site with no trailing slash.
-It's used to generate URLs in feeds, links in the sidebar, etc.
+It's used to generate URLs in feeds, links in the navbar, etc.

 ```python
 # pelicanconf.py